Dot grid

 Best for: Complex reasoning, board narrative drafting, chained analytical workflows, policy-sensitive content

 Claude's core advantage for FP&A is reasoning consistency.
-On tasks where the logical chain across multiple steps matters (variance driver attribution that needs to hold consistent across 20 cost centers, MD&A narrative that must be factually consistent with the numbers table three paragraphs earlier), Claude Opus produces more controlled and reliable outputs.
+On tasks where the logical chain across multiple steps matters (variance driver attribution that needs to hold consistent across 20 cost centers, MD&A narrative that must be factually consistent with the numbers table three paragraphs earlier), Claude's flagship models produce more controlled and reliable outputs.
 This is the pattern finance teams report consistently in production deployments, not just in benchmark comparisons.

 Key strengths:

 How it differs: Claude outperforms on tasks where reasoning consistency across a long document matters more than breadth.
-For board narrative drafting or multi-step variance attribution across an entire P&L, Opus 4.6 is typically the highest-quality choice.
-Sonnet 4.6 at $3.00/$15.00 hits a strong price-to-quality balance for production workloads.
-The typical pattern is Opus for high-stakes board outputs, Sonnet for the broader daily analysis workload.
+For board narrative drafting or multi-step variance attribution across an entire P&L, Fable 5 is typically the highest-quality choice.
+Sonnet 5 at $2.00/$10.00 introductory pricing hits a strong price-to-quality balance for production workloads.
+The typical pattern is Fable 5 for high-stakes board outputs, Sonnet 5 for the broader daily analysis workload.

-Limitations to watch: Opus 4.6's pricing makes it unsuitable as a default model for bulk processing; pair it with a value model (Gemini 3.1 Pro or DeepSeek V3.2) for high-volume ETL and routine reporting.
+Limitations to watch: Fable 5's $10.00/$50.00 pricing makes it unsuitable as a default model for bulk processing; pair it with a value model (Claude Sonnet 5, Gemini 3.1 Pro, or DeepSeek V4) for high-volume ETL and routine reporting.
+On a small share of restricted queries (under 5% of sessions, per Anthropic), Fable 5 falls back to Opus 4.8.
 Claude's plugin and action ecosystem is also narrower than OpenAI's.

 How does Gemini compare for FP&A?